jazlynnhall/PhD/CH2/README.md

 ## This manuscript was published by Nature Scientific Reports in 2020 and can be found [here](https://www.nature.com/articles/s41598-020-61164-2)

 Note that some of this data was collected in the field and is not publically available.
 For this reason, the first script (processing the field data) is not available.

+## Abstract
+Projected increases in cyclonic storm intensity under a warming climate will have profound effects on forests, potentially changing these ecosystems from carbon sinks to sources.
+Forecasting storm impacts on these ecosystems requires consideration of risk factors associated with storm meteorology, landscape structure, and forest attributes.
+Here we evaluate risk factors associated with damage severity caused by Hurricanes María and Irma across Puerto Rican forests.
+Using field and remote sensing data, total forest aboveground biomass (AGB) lost to the storms was estimated at 10.44 (±2.33) Tg, ca. 23% of island-wide pre-hurricane forest AGB.
+Storm-related rainfall was a stronger predictor of forest damage than maximum wind speeds.
+Soil water storage capacity was also an important risk factor, corroborating the influence of rainfall on forest damage.
+Expected increases of 20% in hurricane-associated rainfall in the North Atlantic highlight the need to consider how such shifts, together with high speed winds, will affect terrestrial ecosystems.